Click on magnifying glass to see entire picture

 The term “landrace” means that these chickens were selected all over Iceland for the same suite of utilitarian traits—but not to conform to a specific breed standard.
 Typically a flock of Icelandics is a visual kaleidoscope, showing every feather color and pattern, both single and rose comb styles, and various shank colors.
 Some birds, both hens and cocks, have crests of feathers on the head, while others do not.

 There are 4 recognized lines of Icelandic Chickens in North America.
 Each of the lines came from a different farm or preservation flock in Iceland.

 In 1997/1998 by Sigrid Thordarson, from Steinar II and Syðstu Fossum Farm, this line is known as the “Sigrid Line.”
-Sometimes refered to as the as the Steiner II line or import.
+Sometimes referred to as the as the Steiner II line or import.
 In 2003 by Lyle Behl, from Kolsstaðir Farm, this line is known as the “Behl Line.”
-At times, also refered to as the “Kolsholt Line” or import.
+At times, also referred to as the “Kolsholt Line” or import.
 From 2010 – 2011 Withrow, Lallemand and Bentely, from Hlesey Farm, this line is known as the “Hlesey Line.” or import.
 The Lallemand import is managed by Whippoorwill Farm.
 Finally, in 2012 by Vala Withrow, from Husatoftir Farm, this line is known as both Vala’s line or the “Husatoftir Line.” or import.

 Sugar-Feather is member of the following groups: